JuliaML/TableTransforms.jl/README.md

 served as inspiration for this package.
 We are happy to absorb any missing transform, and contributions are very welcome.

-Here are some unique features of `TableTranforms.jl`:
+Here are some unique features:

 - Transforms are **revertible** meaning that one can apply a transform and undo the transformation without having to do all the manual work